quinhill/game-time/README.md

 # Game-Time

 Game-time is the game Breakout coded in JavaScript.

-To try it out, clone down this repo, then run `npm install` and `npm start` to start up a local server on your machine.
+This was a project at the Turing School of Software and Design.
+Game-Time served as an introduction to classes and Canvas in JavaScript.
+The challenge was figuring out the functionality of the app and designing it in around 10 days.

+## Installation

+Clone down this repo:
+`git clone `

+Go into the cloned repo `cd game-time`

+Run `npm install`

+Run `npm start`

+A local server on your machine should be hosted on `localhost:8080`.

 In your browser go to `localhost:8080`.

 Enjoy!